MithrilJS/mithril.js/docs/request.md

 			xhr.upload.addEventListener("progress", function(e) {
 				progress = e.loaded / e.total

-				m.redraw() // tell Mithril that data changed and a re-render is needed })
+				m.redraw() // tell Mithril.js that data changed and a re-render is needed })
 		}
 	})
 }
 ```

 In the example above, a file input is rendered.
 If the user picks a file, an upload is initiated, and in the `config` callback, a `progress` event handler is registered.
 This event handler is fired whenever there's a progress update in the XMLHttpRequest.
-Because the XMLHttpRequest's progress event is not directly handled by Mithril's virtual DOM engine, `m.redraw()` must be called to signal to Mithril that data has changed and a redraw is required.
+Because the XMLHttpRequest's progress event is not directly handled by Mithril.js' virtual DOM engine, `m.redraw()` must be called to signal to Mithril.js that data has changed and a redraw is required.

 ---